Next Meeting: Monday 16th July 2018 at 1.30 PM to 4.30 PM

-Next advanced DNA Meeting: 28th March 2 PM to 4 PM
+Next advanced DNA Meeting: 25th July at 2 PM to 4 PM

 We meet at the Mornington Information Center, Mornington, Crn.
 Main Street Elizabeth Street.